Printing Production Parts for Form Wash L and Cure L on the Fuse 1

 The Fuse 1 printer fleet is a complementary part of the supply chain.
 While it did replace traditional methods of production for some of the parts, conventional tooling, casting, molding, and machining are still necessary parts of a product life cycle.
 Being able to rely on industrial quality 3D printers brings a larger portion under the control of the manufacturer, and protects them from external variables such as delayed raw materials or long lead times for tooling.

 The Fuse 1 SLS printers allowed Formlabs engineers to deliver two products on a tight timeline, while overcoming hurdles posed by the COVID-19 pandemic and supply chain disruptions.
 The Form Wash L and Form Cure L production units each have multiple parts printed on Formlabs’ own technology, proving that the Fuse 1 is an end-to-end product development and manufacturing solution.
-In the SLS vs. Injection Molding whitepaper, we took a deep dive into each application possible for end-use parts on the Fuse 1 SLS printer, from replacement parts, to customized prosthetics, to after-market engine parts.
+In the SLS 3D Printing vs. Injection Molding whitepaper, we took a deep dive into each application possible for end-use parts on the Fuse 1 SLS printer, from replacement parts, to customized prosthetics, to after-market engine parts.